gsl-lite/gsl-lite/README.md

   The use of compiler-specific "assume" intrinsics may lead to spurious runtime evaluation of contract expressions.
 Because *gsl-lite* implements contract checks with macros (rather than as a language feature as the defunct C++2a Contracts proposal did), it cannot reliably suppress runtime evaluation for all compilers.
-E.g., if the contract check fed to the "assume" intrinsic comprises a function call which is opaque to the compiler, many compilers will generate the runtime function call.
+For instance, if the contract check fed to the "assume" intrinsic comprises a function call which is opaque to the compiler, many compilers will generate the runtime function call.
   Therefore, `gsl_Expects()`, `gsl_Ensures()`, and `gsl_Assert()` should be used only for conditions that can be proven side-effect-free by the compiler, and `gsl_ExpectsDebug()`, `gsl_EnsuresDebug()`, `gsl_AssertDebug()`, `gsl_ExpectsAudit()`,